Rockies vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

-- The Rockies' ATS record is 1-1-0 over their last 10 contests (oddsmakers set spreads in two of those matchups).
-Colorado's last four contests have finished below the set point total, and the average total during that stretch was 8.6.
+- The Rockies' record against the spread is 1-1-0 over their previous 10 contests (bookmakers set spreads in two of those games).

 Rockies Betting Records & Stats